aljedaxi/zettel/pages/existentialism.md

 ### To bring an illness upon oneself is to put oneself in bad circumstances
 ### thence, as the cause of the sickness moves further into the past, to place the blame on the sick individual is cruel;
 the progress of the sickness is not the individual's fault
-### but not with despair! you're always to blame 4 despair!
+### but not with despair! you're always to blame 4 despairing!
 ###